 Trip Duration: 3 Days

-Minimum age: 10
+Minimum Age: 10

-- The sleeping accommodations are in the upper level of the main chalet or in the Annex, about 200 feet from the main chalet.
+- Sleeping accommodations are in the upper level of the main chalet or in the Annex, about 200 feet from the main chalet.
 The rooms are hostel-style and furnished with single bunk beds (2 to 6 beds per room) and linens are provided.
 We can make requests to the chalet that couples/groups have their own rooms, but we cannot guarantee this.

-- There are no shower facilities, but drinking water is available (bottled water can be purchased or local water can be obtained from a filtered system near the chalet).
+- There are no shower facilities, but drinking water is available.
+Bottled water can be purchased or local water can be obtained from a filtered system near the chalet.

 - There are pit toilets equipped with toilet paper and hand sanitizer near the chalet.

-Meeting Notes: Guests should call our office the day prior to departure (387-5555 or 800-521-7238) to check-in.
-The day of the trip you should arrive at our office by 8:00 AM to meet your guide.
+Guests should call our office the day prior to departure at 406-387-5555 or 1-800-521-7238 to check-in.
+The day of the trip you should arrive at our office by 8:00 AM to meet your guide and go over your gear.
 We are located 1.5 miles west of West Glacier on Highway 2.
-Look for our sign (Montana Raft/Glacier Guides Inc.) on the north side of the highway between mile marker 151 and 152.
+Look for our Glacier Guides and Montana Raft sign on the north side of the highway between mile marker 151 and 152.
 Our property is just off the highway tucked in the trees.
-When you see our sign turn to the north and you will see us shortly thereafter.
+When you see our sign turn to the north and you will see our office shortly thereafter.